cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 Over the past year building generative AI inside Volvo Cars' procurement organization, I confronted a design problem that most AI product literature skips: how do you make an inherently uncertain technology behave predictably in an environment where mistakes carry legal, financial, and compliance consequences?

-The answer is not a single technique.
-It is a layered architecture where each layer catches failures the others miss.
-This post documents the four-layer harm mitigation framework I developed, with implementation details from the procurement AI system.
-The focus is on control and trustworthiness as product outcomes, not model capability in isolation.
+The answer is a layered architecture where each layer catches failures the others miss.
+Control and trustworthiness are the product outcomes here, not model capability in isolation.

 A recent article on [Builder.io](https://www.builder.io/blog/build-ai) made a related argument: the differentiator in AI products is not access to models but the specificity of your product insight.
 I agree, and I would add that in enterprise contexts, the specificity of your *risk design* matters equally.